fkoh111/dotfiles/README.md

 # dotfiles

-As the name implies, a curated selection of .dotfiles used across unix machines
+As the name implies, a curated selection of .dotfiles used across `*nix` machines